U.S. airlines prepare new flight cuts after new UK, Ireland restrictions

-WASHINGTON/CHICAGO (Reuters) - Delta Air Lines said on Saturday it plans to soon announce additional schedule changes to its European flights after the Trump administration said it was expanding travel restrictions to Britain and Ireland.
+WASHINGTON/CHICAGO (Reuters) - Delta Air Lines plans to scale back more flights after the United States expanded travel restrictions to Britain and Ireland, it said, and Southwest Airlines was moving toward its first flight cuts as the spreading coronavirus saps demand.

+Southwest, one of the few U.S. airlines still flying a full schedule, said on Saturday it was “seriously considering” cutting flights in the short term.

+While airlines scramble to stem losses and protect jobs, U.S. Treasury Secretary Steven Mnuchin said on Saturday that the government would “immediately” start working with Congress to support the airline and cruise industries, both hard hit by the spiraling crisis.

-U.S. Vice President Mike Pence said the new restrictions will begin Monday at midnight and will bar most non-U.S. citizens from entering the United States who have been in the U.K. or Ireland within the last 14 days.
+U.S. Vice President Mike Pence said new restrictions on the UK and Ireland will begin Monday at midnight and will bar most non-U.S. citizens from entering the United States who have been in those countries within the last 14 days.

 They do not bar flights to and from the U.S. or Americans and permanent residents from travel.